itea44/itea44/README.md

 ## Hi there 👋
-I am Aytekin, a 34-year-old IT enthusiast with solid knowledge in Python and databases.
-As a co-founder of an IT company in Germany, I have played a crucial role in the development and growth of the company.
-I bring a combination of technical skills and entrepreneurial thinking.
-My passion for technology and my willingness to tackle complex problems drive my contributions in the IT field.
+My name is Aytekin, a 34-year-old IT enthusiast with a strong background in Python and databases.
+As a co-founder of an IT company in Germany, I have played a significant role in the development and growth of the business.
+I combine technical expertise with innovative thinking.
+My passion for technology and my eagerness to tackle complex problems drive my contributions to the IT field.

 🔭 I am working on a crowdfunding app for use in Anatolian countries.
 🌱 I'm currently learning Java, HTML, CSS, and Vue.js